erictmc/url_shortener/README.md

 - [ ] Incorporate Swagger to reduce redundant client-side api code.
 - [ ] Include Cypress-based browser tests to improve true e2e coverage.
 - [ ] Look at caching mechanism (Redis/Memcache) for validating users.
-- [ ] Look at more scalable/performant mechanism for reading short-urls (such Redis or Cassandra/DynamoDB)
+- [ ] Look at more scalable/performant mechanism for reading short-urls (such as Redis or Cassandra/DynamoDB)